Vicky Grut was born in South Africa and lived in Madagascar and Italy before moving to England in 1980 to study fine art at Goldsmiths.

 Her story In the Current Climate won the Holland Park Press I is Another contest in 2015.
 Her novel-in-progress Human Geography was shortlisted for the 2017 Caledonia Novel Award.

-Two of her stories are published in collections in 2018, one in the Mechanics Institute Review 15, another in the Harvard Review 52.
+Two of her stories were published in collections in 2018, one in the Mechanics Institute Review 15, another in the Harvard Review 52.

 She is married to a Welshman from the Valleys and they have two sons.